Paul-Anderson2/CryptoClustering/README.md

 Included the provided starter code.
 My code is in the file named 'Crypto_Clustering.ipynb

-# Important : Charts are not shown in github and must be run in Jupyterbook to show up
+# Important : Charts are not shown in github and must be run in Jupyter Notebook to show up